 What’s the site all about?

 This is where I share all my best bits of writing, recipes and videos.
 There are free areas of the site where you can stay up to date with my journalism and get a taste of my cooking adventures.
-Sign up as a member and you’ll get access to my awesome library of Thermomix videos and recipes.
+Sign up as a member and you’ll get access to my awesome library of videos and recipes, focused on Thermomix.
 It’s a place for inspiration, chefs’ secrets, practical tuition and happy creativity.
 If you like cooking and eating delicious food, easy food hacks, and basking in the compliments of family and friends, this site is for you.

 I use my international connections in the food world to nose out the best recipes and cool cheffy tricks which I love sharing with you.
 I’m a friendly and encouraging guide, coach and teacher and I’ve had lots of experience in decoding chefs’ recipes for home cooks.
 You’ll be amazed what you can create with my recipes and videos as your guide.